Neurological Testing and Treatments

 - Vestibular Treatments: The vestibular system controls balance, and disorders of this system range from vertigo to motion sickness.
 Our Department provides a number of vestibular treatments, which include the Epley maneuver, an office-based maneuver in which a physician repositions the head to relocated particles in the inner ear to relieve dizziness.
 We also offer a growing number of non-drug treatments currently being research for disorders such as motion sickness and Mal de débarquement.

-- Neuromuscular Disease Treatments: Our Department offers a range of neuromuscular treatments such as topical and oral medications, botulinum toxin injections, and rehabilitation for conditions that include Neuropothy, ALS, Myopathy, and Myasthenia Gravis.
+- Neuromuscular Disease Treatments: Our Department offers a range of neuromuscular treatments such as topical and oral medications, botulinum toxin injections, and rehabilitation for conditions that include Neuropathy, ALS, Myopathy, and Myasthenia Gravis.

 - Cognitive Disorder Treatments: Our Department’s Center for Cognitive Health provides a range of therapies that include medications, cognitive rehabilitation, and counseling.